Amano47/NeuralHaircut/custom_dataset/NeuralHaircut-TUG.md

 ```

 It should connect the sturctured points into sets of lines, although the strand coluors are lost.

+Each Strand in the pointcloud is assigned a RGBA value, such that every Point on the strand is colored with this RGBA value.

 ## 3. Preprocess custom data